This section contains the following:

 Where a child requires support, parents/carers will be informed and given the opportunity to discuss the situation.
-If at any time you are concerned about your child, please contact the school and arrange an appointment with your child’s class teacher, or with Mr Hunter, our Head Teacher, Mrs Iley, our Depute Head Teacher, Mr Blaikie or Mrs Clark, our Principal Teachers, or with me, Mrs Dale, the Additional Support for Learning Teacher.
+If at any time you are concerned about your child, please contact the school and arrange an appointment with your child’s class teacher, or with Mrs Canning, our Head Teacher, Mrs Iley, our Depute Head Teacher, Mrs Clark or Mr Morley, our Principal Teachers, or with me, Mrs Dale, the Additional Support for Learning Teacher.

 I have regular meetings with staff (including Class Teachers, Pupil Support Assistants, the school’s Management Team and Outside Agencies) to discuss the progress/concerns of all pupils.
 Assessments are carried out which may result in a planned block/programme of support.